 Our revenues and expenses are denominated in the NIS, dollars and Euros.
 Due to the different proportions of currencies our revenues and expenses are denominated in, fluctuations in rates of exchange between NIS and other currencies may affect our operating results and financial condition.
 For example, the NIS value of our dollar or Euro denominated revenues are negatively impacted in case of a depreciation of the dollar and the Euro against the NIS.
-The average exchange rate for the NIS against the dollar was 6.3% lower in 2017 than 2016 and the average exchange rate of the NIS against the dollar was 4.4% lower in 2017 than 2016, and in total, these changes had a negative impact on our operating results in 2017.
-The average exchange rate for the NIS against the dollar was 1.1% lower in 2016 than 2015 and the average exchange rate for the NIS against the Euro was 1.5% lower in 2016 than 2015, and in total, these changes had a negative impact on our operating results in 2016.
+The average exchange rate for the NIS against the dollar was 0.1% lower in 2018 than 2017 and the average exchange rate of the NIS against the Euro was 4.5% higher in 2018 than 2017, and in total, these changes had a minor positive impact on our operating results in 2018.
+The average exchange rate for the NIS against the Euro was 4.4% lower in 2017 than 2016, and in total, these changes had a negative impact on our operating results in 2017.